mrthomware/1.Projects/Simple_Calculator_Project/Simple_Calculator_Project_PM/9.Notes and Reflections/Risk Logs.md

 document_type: "Notes and Reflections"
 author: "Your Name"
 ---
----
 # Risk Logs

 - **New Risks or Changes**:
 - **Risk Mitigation Effectiveness**:

 ---
 Maintaining a Risk Log is an essential part of risk management, providing a structured approach to identifying, tracking, and mitigating risks.
-Here's a template for maintaining a Risk Log for Simple_Calculator_Project:
+Here's a template for maintaining a Risk Log for [Project Name]:

 ---

-## Risk Log for Simple_Calculator_Project
+## Risk Log for [Project Name]

 ### [Date]